jashkenas/ruby-processing/README.md

 jruby -S rp5 run my_sketch.rb
 ```

-or possibly depending on your setup or if no using jruby
+or possibly depending on your setup, or if not using system jruby

 ```bash
 rp5 run my_sketch.rb